 “After people, data is your most important asset.”
 This is the first of 10 Nonprofit Technology Commandments outlined by John Kenyon, noted non-profit technology educator and strategist.
 And it’s true, isn’t it?
 Data is the key to a non-profits’ success, so you’ve got to take good care of it!
 But where do you house it?
 How do you choose the right software?
 Well this is a good place to start!
-Here are seven things to consider, along with some fundraising software reviews and resources to help you find the right match for your organization.
+Here are seven things to consider, along with some fundraising and nonprofit membership software reviews and resources to help you find the right match for your organization.

 7 Things to Consider